mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 # Step 1 : Create a workspace

-1. In the Microsoft Fabric portal, click on the Power BI experience at the bottom left of the window.
+1. Go to the [Microsoft Fabric portal](https://app.fabric.microsoft.com/ "Microsoft Fabric portal").
+Click on the Power BI experience at the bottom left of the window.

 ![Microsoft Fabric Portal Home](images/fabric_portal_home.png)